Film and Television

 Why study Film and Television at Bristol?

-Bristol is distinctive for the way in which we blend historical and theoretical study with practice based investigations of film and television.
+Bristol is distinctive for the way in which we blend historical and theoretical study with practice-based investigations of film and television.
 You will have the opportunity to develop and extend your interests across a broad spectrum of subjects and approaches and through a variety of teaching methods.

-During the course, you will use our editing suites, cameras and filmmaking equipment.
-Facilities and production resources include an on-site cinema, edit suites HD cameras, sound mixers and animation suites.
+During the course, you will use our editing suites, cameras and film-making equipment.
+Facilities and production resources include an on-site cinema, edit suites, HD cameras, sound mixers and animation suites.

 We have dynamic links with a range of film festivals, media archives, arts centres and media companies.
-We also have a lively postgraduate community and many of our students have gone on to study our MA courses and research degrees.
+We also have a lively postgraduate community and many of our students have gone on to study our MA programmes and research degrees.

 What kind of student would this course suit?